Page loading ... Please wait.

 Printer Friendly Page

-This is, by far, my favorite way to enjoy blackberries.
-It starts with a rich yeast bread (similar to a French brioche), that is covered with fresh blackberries and pieces of apple, and ends with a cinnamon flavored streusel which sweetens the fruit and adds a nice crunch.
+Blackberry Apple Bread is one of my favorite ways to bake with blackberries.
+It starts with a rich yeast bread (similar to a French brioche), that is covered with fresh blackberries and chunks of apple, and ends with a cinnamon flavored streusel which sweetens the fruit and adds a nice crunch.

 There is a few things to remember when making this bread dough; first, be sure to have the butter at room temperature so it can be easily incorporated into the dough.
 Second, this dough does seem to take a little more time to rise than a regular bread dough, so be patient.
 Once the dough has been made and placed in your pan, it is then topped with chunks of apple and fresh blackberries.
 The question is sometimes asked if you can use frozen blackberries in this recipe as it is not always possible or even feasible to use fresh blackberries.
 I will say that while my preference is to use fresh, as they hold their shape better and are less watery, you can use frozen blackberries in a pinch.
 Just be sure not to defrost the berries before using and the bread may take between 5 to 10 minutes longer to bake.
 Of course, for those who do not like blackberries, you could use fresh raspberries, or just leave out the berries completely and top only with diced apples (use three apples instead of the one that is called for in the recipe).